netdata/netdata/docs/overview/what-is-netdata.md

 # What is Netdata?

-Netdata is distributed, real-time performance and health monitoring for systems and applications.
-It's designed to help sysadmins, SREs, DevOps engineers, and IT professionals collect all metrics, visualize the health of their systems, and troubleshoot complex performance problems.
+Netdata helps sysadmins, SREs, DevOps engineers, and IT professionals collect all possible metrics from systems and applications, visualize these metrics in real-time, and troubleshoot complex performance problems.

-Netdata's solution uses two components, the Netdata Agent and Netdata Cloud, to deliver performance and health monitoring for both single and entire infrastructures.
+Netdata's solution uses two components, the Netdata Agent and Netdata Cloud, to deliver real-time performance and health monitoring for both single nodes and entire infrastructures.

 ## Netdata Agent